awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

 + [Listing Tables](#LowLeveldotNetListTables)
 + [Example: Create, Update, Delete, and List Tables Using the AWS SDK for \.NET Low\-Level API](LowLevelDotNetTableOperationsExample.md)

-You can use the AWS SDK for \.NET to create, update, and delete tables, list all the tables in your account, or get information about a specific table\.
+You can use the AWS SDK for \.NET to creates, update, and delete tables, list all the tables in your account, or get information about a specific table\.

 The following are the common steps for table operations using the AWS SDK for \.NET\.